EgoAlpha/prompt-course/docs/Batch_Prompting/BatchPrompting.md

 ## Introduction

-[[Cheng et al., 2023]](https://arxiv.org/abs/2301.08721) proposed batch prompting, a simple alternative prompting approach which enables the LLM to run inference in batches, instead of one sample at a time in the way of standard prompting.
+\[[Cheng et al.\]](https://arxiv.org/abs/2301.08721) proposed batch prompting, a simple alternative prompting approach which enables the LLM to run inference in batches, instead of one sample at a time in the way of standard prompting.

 It theoretically demonstrated that under a few-shot in-context learning setting, the inference costs will decrease almost inverse linearly with the number of samples in each batch.
 The results of valuations delivered that when each batch contains 3 to 4 samples, the performance of the model is generally the best.

 Authors extensively validated the effectiveness of batch prompting on ten datasets across commonsense QA, arithmetic reasoning and NLI/NLU.
 Results showed that batch prompting significantly reduces the LLM (Codex) inference token and time costs while achieving better or comparable performance.
 Further, batch prompting can be applied across different LLMs and reasoning methods.

 ## How it Works?